tars/tars/README.md

         - sprite.png — sprite image.
     - js — folder with js.
         - html5shiv — folder with js-files which have to be separate.
 There are htm5shiv.
-        - libs - folder for js-libs like jquery
+        - libs - folder for js-libs like jquery.
         - main.js — main.js file.

     - template.html — generated template